In this article, we will walk through the process of planning your connections and share a relatively complex example for further understanding.

 After adding your connection, you’ll see the new connection field in your table and the connection represented in the Connections section to the right.

 Repeat this process for the rest of your connections.
-For more detailed instructions on adding connections, see this article.
+For more detailed instructions on adding connections, see this article: About Connections.

 There are many ways to connect your individual records- from connecting them during an import to using a form view.

 To learn about the different methods of connecting the records in your database, see our guide Connecting Records Together.

 I'm lost.
 Can I get some help planning my connections?